AndrewWPhillips/andrewwphillips.github.io/_posts/2023-09-10-compiler_directive.md

 **Function Call Overhead**

-With any function call there is overhead in pushing parameters (or loading them into registers), saving/restoring the stack frame, jumping and returning, etc.  Each function in Go (as discussed above in [//go:nosplit](#go-nosplit) also needs a "pre-amble" to check such things like if there is enough stack space.
+With any function call there is overhead in pushing parameters (or loading them into registers), saving/restoring the stack frame, jumping and returning, etc.  Each function in Go (as discussed above in [//go:nosplit](#go-nosplit)) also needs a "preamble" to check such things like if there is enough stack space.

 All these things are small but can add up, particularly for a function that is called a lot.